ueser/FIDDLE/README.md

 ##### 3) Set up virtual environment

-###### a) Orchestra's Tensorflow module does not play nice with virtual environments, the module above _must_ be loaded before instantiating and then sourcing a virtual environment.
+Orchestra's Tensorflow module does not play nice with virtual environments, the module above _must_ be loaded before instantiating and then sourcing a virtual environment.
 More here: https://wiki.med.harvard.edu/Orchestra/PersonalPythonPackages

+###### a) Instantiate, then source the virtual environment:

 ```markdown
 $ virtualenv venvFIDDLE --system-site-packages